Computer Science (CS)

 CS 579 Computational Complexity credit: 4 Hours.

 Turing machines; determinism and non-determinism; time and space hierarchy theorems; speed-up and tape compression; Blum axioms; structure of complexity classes NP, P, NL, L, and PSPACE; complete problems; randomness and complexity classes RP, RL, and BPP; alternation, polynomial-time hierarchy; circuit complexity, parallel complexity, NC, and RNC; relativized computational complexity; time-space trade-offs.
 Same as ECE 579.
-Prerequisite: CS 473 or CS 475.
+4 graduate hours.
+No professional credit.
+Prerequisite: One of CS 473, CSE 414, MATH 473, CS 475 or MATH 475.

 CS 581 Algorithmic Genomic Biology credit: 4 Hours.

-The purpose of the course is to give each student enough background and training in the area of algorithmic genomic biology so that each will be able to do research in this area, and publish papers.
+Gives each student enough background and training in the area of algorithmic genomic biology so that each will be able to do research in this area, and publish papers.
 The main focus of the course is phylogeny (evolutionary tree) estimation, multiple sequence alignment, and genome-scale phylogenetics, which are problems that present very interesting challenges from a computational and statistical standpoint.
 Time permitting, we will also discuss computational problems in microbiome analysis, protein function and structure prediction, genome assembly, and even historical linguistics.
 Students will learn the mathematical and computational foundations in these areas, read the current literature, and do a team research project.
 The course is designed for doctoral students in computer science, computer engineering, bioengineering, mathematics, and statistics, and does not depend on any prior background in biology.
 The technical material will depend on discrete algorithms, graph theory, simulations, and probabilistic analysis of algorithms.
 4 graduate hours.
 No professional credit.
-Prerequisite: CS 374 and CS 361/STAT 361, or consent of instructor.
+Prerequisite: One of CS 374 or ECE 374 and one of CS 361 or STAT 361, or consent of instructor.

 CS 582 Machine Learning for Bioinformatics credit: 4 Hours.